SaloCreative/react-ssr-multi-app/README.md

 ```
 locales
 ├── en
-│   └── common.json
+│   └── dashboard.json
 └── es
-    └── common.json
+    └── dashboard.json
 ```

-By default, it is configured to load the 'common' namespace which means it will look for common.json.
-It caches these files into local storage. common.json contains a list of keys and values:
+By default, it is configured to load the applications namespace e.g. 'dashboard' namespace which means it will look for dashboard.json.
+It caches these files into local storage. dashboard.json contains a list of keys and values:

 ```
 {